jsightapi/jsight-server/README.md

 ## :scroll: &nbsp; JSight API language

-The JSight API language allows you to specify REST APIs with incredible speed and convenience.
+The JSight API language allows you to specify REST and JSON-RPC APIs with incredible speed and convenience.
 More information can be found in the [Quick Tutorial](https://jsight.io/docs/jsight-api-0-3-quick-tutorial) or in the [language specification](https://jsight.io/docs/jsight-api-0-3).
 Here we give examples of the same API described using JSight API and OpenAPI.